simplect/modern-openZWave/README.md

 This project is a full rewrite of the MinOZW example in the OpenZWave library.
 The idea is to allow programmers to quickly implement this and use ZWave without any troubles.
 All the including files EXCEPT the Makefile fall under the following license.

+Installation:

+For ubuntu/debian users install this:
+    sudo apt-get install subversion libudev-dev

+Then run ./install.sh (this assumes you are using sudo).
+After installing you have the ModernOZW executable :)

 Todo:

 Comment and document code